How To Get More Likes On Facebook: The Beginner’s Guide

 With over 5 million followers, they have a huge audience that makes it easy for their content to gain a ton of traffic and to go viral.

-While very few marketing methods trump email marketing, Facebook — when done correctly — can be one of the best ways to build your brand and take your business to a whole other level.
+While very few marketing methods beat email marketing, Facebook — when done correctly — can be one of the best ways to build your brand and take your business to a whole other level.
 And combined with email marketing for even better results.

 Obviously, each business has different needs and things that will work for them better than others, but Facebook isn’t something to be ignored.